• Skip to main content

 Home » Recipes » Breakfast

-A Dutch Baby recipe makes a large oven-baked puffy pancake that is super easy to make and delicious to eat.
+This oven-baked Apple Dutch Baby recipe makes a large puffy pancake that is super easy to make and delicious to eat.
 I love to add sliced apples and cinnamon sugar and serve with sweetened labneh and berries.
 So good you will almost feel guilty eating it for breakfast!

 Dutch baby with apples in a cast iron skillet